 1970 Chevelle Interiors

 The Chevelle Standard steering wheel was color coordinated with the interior and carried a bowtie emblem.
 This steering wheel is also found in all station wagon series as well such as the sedan pickups.
+Note the silver outlining.

 The Chevelle Malibu steering wheel was color coordinated with the interior and carried a MALIBU name emblem.
 This steering wheel was only used in the Malibu sport coupe, convertible, and sport sedan.
 The Malibu series station wagon and pickup used the standard bowtie emblem.
+Malibus also had silver striping and would wear off easily so often owners would simply rub the remaining off when this began to happen.

 When either SS option was ordered on a Malibu the steering wheel replaced the MALIBU name emblem with SS.
 All SS steering wheels and steering columns were black regardless of interior color.
 Note the 1970 SS steering wheel "SS" emblem is different from its 1969 counterpart.